jacob5/stat545demo/README.md

 # stat545demo
 Just a demo for in class

-this is a random sentence
+This is new information.

+I am adding things